-Germans Want US Ambassador Richard Grenell Expelled From Berlin For ‘Interfering’ In Local Politics
+Germans Want U.S. Ambassador Richard Grenell Expelled From Berlin For Interfering In Local Politics

 Michael Grosse-Brömer, Chancellor Angela Merkel’s chief whip, also commented on Grenell’s frequent outbursts criticizing German policies, calling on him to “show restraint” with his opinions.

 Grenell’s criticism of the German military budget echoes that of President Trump, who has often commented on the amount of money the country puts into their military.
-The ambassador is a vocal supporter of the U.S. president, and has often spoken about championing conservative movements across Europe since he arrived in Germany, something that hasn’t been well received.
+The ambassador is a vocal supporter of the U.S. president and has often spoken about championing conservative movements across Europe since he arrived in Germany, something that hasn’t been well received.

-This latest controversy sparked by the American ambassador comes just weeks after he “demanded” that Berlin stop construction of a pipeline that was planned to deliver gas from Russia to Germany, even going so far as to threaten the companies involved with the construction with sanctions should they defy his wishes.
+This latest controversy sparked by the American ambassador comes just weeks after he “demanded” that Berlin stop construction of a pipeline that was planned to deliver gas from Russia to Germany, even going so far as to threaten the companies involved in the construction with sanctions should they defy his wishes.

 Grenell has also recently threatened the government with removing U.S. intelligence if they continue to allow a Chinese company to help build the infrastructure to bring a 5G network to Germany.